MSUnreal/MoonshineXR_PartnerGuidePack/README.md

 ### Plugins/MoonshineXRPluginLite

->This is a plugin that we created to help our partners to test the level performance and visualize their work within our virtual LED volume.
+>This is a Unreal Engine plugin that we created to help our partners to test the level performance and visualize their work within our virtual LED volume.
 * Scene performance testing
 * Previs tool